Business credit cards are a convenient way for business to access credit, manage expenses and spread the cost of business purchases.

 If you fail to pay off what you've borrowed within your interest-free period, you will have to pay a percentage of the amount you've borrowed.

-This percentage is displayed as APR and you may incur other fees and charges you'll have to pay on top of your balance.
+This percentage is displayed as the APR and you may incur other fees and charges you'll have to pay on top of your balance.
 However, interest can also be displayed as % p.a on some cards.
 This stands for percentage per annum and calculates the interest you'll have to pay in a year.

 In addition to the interest rate, other costs may include an annual fee for simply keeping the card open.
 This usually applies to corporate credit cards that offer rewards and range from around £30 to £150 a year.